artur-rafael/dotfiles/README.md

 This allows to update all the repository modules.
 The recursive flag is there in case there are submodules within submodules.

-## Clone repository with submodules
+## Clone Repository with Submodules

 **Method A)** By adding the --recursive flag to git clone command, the repository and all the submodules within the repository are cloned.